Feyerabend/bb/workbook/ch06/crafting/README.md

-__Here’s a fictional dialogue that sets the stage for developing a PostScript-like interpreter.
+__Here's a fictional dialogue that sets the stage for developing a PostScript-like interpreter.
 This story provides context for students (you) to understand client-developer interactions and problem-solving in software projects.__